panoply/relapse/docs/src/views/docs/examples/semantic.md

 # Semantic Example

-A collapsible accordion example using A11y flavoured [semantic](https://en.wikipedia.org/wiki/Semantic_HTML) markup elements.
+A collapsible accordion example using the [semantic](https://en.wikipedia.org/wiki/Semantic_HTML) markup structure.
 The accordion leverages `<details>` and `<summary>` tags.
 Using semantic elements requires you adhere the markup to expected hierarch and which incur additional nodes in the tree.

 :::: grid col-12
 ::: tabs example